Kidnapped Americans found in Mexico: 2 dead, 1 injured

 “It is wonderful to travel overseas.
 It is not the same as traveling in the United States, no matter what the bargain, or what the deal is that you can get.
 You have to understand what life is like for people in the country,” she said.

-The FBI offered a $50,000 reward for their recovery and the arrest of the kidnappers.
+The FBI offered a $50,000 reward for their recovery and the arrest of the kidnappers, but Fuentes said it’s unlikely anyone will step forward to testify.

+“These cartels are so violent, so vicious, that if somebody dares to cross them, if you have a local citizen that saw this and wants to testify, the members of their family are dismembered,” Fuentes said.

+The best way to prevent this kind of violence, he said, would be to take actions to close the border between U.S. and Mexico.

 The Associated Press contributed to this report.